ThePradox/SolarExportControl/README.md

 ## Config suggestions

-For `config.command.minDiff` I would suggest about 1-3% of your `command.maxPower`
+For `config.command.hysteresis` I would suggest about 1-3% of your `command.maxPower`

-If your power reading interval is less than or around 5 seconds:
+If your power reading interval is less than or around 10 seconds:

-- `config.command.throttle: 5`
+- `config.command.throttle: 10`
 - `config.reading.smoothing: "avg"`
-- `config.reading.smoothingSampleSize:5`
+- `config.reading.smoothingSampleSize:8`

 If your power reading interval is slower you are free to turn especially `config.command.throttle` to `0`.